eli64s/readme-ai/README.md

 ## 📍 Overview

-*README-AI* is a powerful command-line tool that generates robust README.md files for your software and data projects.
+*README-AI* is a command-line tool that generates robust README.md files for your software and data projects.
 By simply providing a remote repository URL or path to your codebase, this tool auto-generates documentation for your entire project, leveraging the capabilities OpenAI's GPT language model APIs.

 **🎯 Motivation**